 Cats have highly sophisticated night vision.
 They have a reflective layer (called the tapetum lucidum) behind the retina of the eye that allows them to see up to 7 times better than humans at night.
 Naturally, cats are more active at night as hunters and this adaptation allows the cat to successfully spot prey in the dark.

 The domestic cat’s sense of smell is 14 times stronger than ours.
-Cats have twice as many olfactory receptors in their nose then humans do.
-They also have a scent organ call the Jacobson’s organ on the roof of their mouths.
+Cats have twice as many olfactory receptors in their nose as humans do.
+They also have a scent organ called the Jacobson’s organ on the roof of their mouths.
 A cat behaves by wrinkling its nose, lowering its jaw and tongue, it is opening the passage for the organ.
-New studies are showing that cats may even have a more sensitive sense of smell than dog’s possessing an average of 200 million olfactory receptors.
+New studies are showing that cats may even have a more sensitive sense of smell than dogs possessing an average of 200 million olfactory receptors.

 The cat has 24 vibrissae, better known as whiskers.
 Most are located on and around the face but some are also located on the lower part of the cat’s legs.
 The part of the brain that processes information from the whiskers allows the cat to create a 3-dimensional map of his surroundings.
 The whiskers pick up tiny vibrations that are created in the environment.
 The upper and lower rows of whiskers can move independently from each other for more accurate measurements of the cat’s surroundings.
 They help the cat pinpoint prey as well as navigate accurately in the dark.